awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-service-software.md

 + If you take no action on required updates, Amazon ES still updates your domain service software automatically after a certain timeframe \(typically two weeks\)\.
 In this situation, Amazon ES sends notifications when it starts the update and when the update is complete\.
 + If you start an update manually, Amazon ES doesn't send a notification when it starts the update, only when the update is complete\.

 Manually updating your domain lets you take advantage of new features more quickly\.
-Consider starting the update at a low traffic time\.
+When you choose **Update**, Amazon ES places the request in a queue and begins the update when it has time \(typically within minutes\)\.
+Consider updating your domain at a low traffic time\.
 Your domain is ineligible for a service software update if it's in any of the following states:

 | State | Description |